Rip It Up (Dead or Alive album)

-Rip It Up is a greatest hits album released by Dead or Alive in 1987 on Epic Records.
+Rip It Up is a greatest hits album released by the English pop band Dead or Alive in 1987 on Epic Records.
 It contains eight singles from their two prior albums, Youthquake (1985) and Mad, Bad, and Dangerous to Know (1986), segued together much like a DJ-mix.
 A new Japanese version entitled Rip It Up +1 was released in 2004.